My Journey into Open Source: First significant contribution

 The Improved Pull Request

-My second PR reflected a more mature and thoughtful approach to the problem.
+My second PR reflected a more thoughtful approach to the problem.
 Here’s an excerpt from the PR description:

 “This PR addresses the issue with ArviZ plots not displaying correctly in the Marimo output.
 It implements a custom formatter for ArviZ objects, specifically handling numpy arrays containing matplotlib Axes objects along with az.InferenceData.”